pchristensenB/box-azureb2c-sandpit/README.md

 1. Go to Azure portal

 2. Create a new resource

     Choose 'Azure Active Directory B2C'

     Create a new Azure AD B2C Tenant

     Give it a meaningful name like 'box-b2c-demo' or similar

-    Create new resource group
+    Choose 'Create new resource group', again name it something like boxb2c

     After creation, go to 'Open B2C Tenant' (This opens in a new window)

 3. Register a new application
    Go to 'App Registrations'-> New Registration
-   Add a client secret
+   Add a client secret (and copy the value as you will need it in the next section)
-   Add APIs and scopes

 ## Box